Anti-Semitic tweets point to hate speech problem in Spain

 Justice and interior ministry officials met with a senior state prosecutor on Monday to discuss how Spanish law can cope with defamatory, racist or discriminatory speech on social networks, a source at the justice ministry said.

 “It’s not about writing new laws.
-Within Spanish law this behavior is already penalized.
+Within Spanish law this behaviour is already penalised.
 It’s to evaluate Twitter as a new variable within this law,” said another source close to the talks.

 Both government sources spoke on condition they not be named, citing ministry rules.